KimaniKibuthu/ecommerce-pricer/README.md

 NOTE: The `data` folder will not be present in the repo.
 The structure above showcases the structure of the data folder used during experimentation.

+The `appendix` folder cotntains other notebooks used for experimentation on various architectures throughout the project.

-The `notebooks` directory houses the notebooks utilized for experimentation with the agents and throughout the project's development.
+The `notebooks` directory houses the main notebooks utilized for experimentation with the agents and throughout the project's development.
 It comprises several subdirectories:

 - The `agents_notebooks` directory holds notebooks essential for constructing and assessing the agent.
 Here resides the core code of the project.
-The `agents.ipynb` notebook encompasses the code responsible for building the agent, while `evaluation_metrics.ipynb` hosts the code for evaluating the agent's performance.
+The `agents.ipynb` notebook encompasses the main code responsible for building the agent, while `evaluation_notebooks` folder hosts the code showcasing evaluating the agent's performance.

-- The `clip_notebooks` directory contains notebooks dedicated to experimentation with CLIP.

-- The `rag_notebooks` directory houses notebooks utilized for experimentation with RAG.

 The `notion-documentation` folder contains the documentation of the project.